yeahhoo/projects/java-tasks/java-mock/README.md

 Yet another small library for creating mocks to be used in testing.
 Developed just for fun.
 Main motivation for me was curiosity about how popular frameworks such as Mockito and PowerMock deal with it.
-So I simple wanted to practice developing fluent API and proxying over existing classes.
+So I simply wanted to practice development of fluent API and proxying over existing classes.
 I will try to make it less buggy with time.

 **Mocking not final class**